linebender/linebender.github.io/content/wiki/llm_policy.md

 ### Non-generation use of LLM

-Using LLMs for debugging, exploration, testing (*not* generating test files) is accepted without disclosure.
+Using LLMs for debugging, exploration, testing (*not* generating test files), spell-checking and grammar-checking is accepted without disclosure.

 ### Anti-disclosure